Allied-occupied Germany: American zone

 The headquarters of the American military government was the former IG Farben Building in Frankfurt am Main.

-Following the complete closure of all Nazi German media, the launch and operation of completely new newspaper titles began by licensing carefully selected Germans as publishers.
-Licenses were granted to Germans not involved in Nazi propaganda to establish those newspapers, including Frankfurter Rundschau (August 1945), Der Tagesspiegel (Berlin; September 1945), and Süddeutsche Zeitung (Munich; October 1945).
-Radio stations were run by the military government.
-Later, Radio Frankfurt, Radio München (Munich) and Radio Stuttgart gave way for the Hessischer Rundfunk, Bayerischer Rundfunk, and Süddeutscher Rundfunk, respectively.
-The RIAS in West-Berlin remained a radio station under U.S. control.

-British Zone
+British zone

 By May 1945 the British and Canadian Armies had liberated the Netherlands and had conquered Northern Germany.
 The Canadian forces went home following the German surrender, leaving Northern Germany to be occupied by the British.

 The British Army of the Rhine was formed on 25 August 1945 from the British Liberation Army.

 In July the British withdrew from Mecklenburg's capital Schwerin which they had taken over from the Americans a few weeks before, as it had previously been agreed to be occupied by the Soviet Army.
 The Control Commission for Germany (British Element) (CCG/BE) ceded more slices of its area of occupation to the Soviet Union – specifically the Amt Neuhaus of Hanover and some exclaves and fringes of Brunswick, for example the County of Blankenburg, and exchanged some villages between British Holstein and Soviet Mecklenburg under the Barber-Lyashchenko Agreement.

-Within the British Zone of Occupation, the CCG/BE re-established the city of Hamburg as a German state, but with borders that had been drawn by the Nazi government in 1937.
+Within the British zone of occupation, the CCG/BE re-established the city of Hamburg as a German state, but with borders that had been drawn by the Nazi government in 1937.
 The British also created the new German states of: